Kgkkjjj/WebBrowser/README.md

 A search box sits above thirty colourful tiles generated with JavaScript that link to `downloads.html`, `news.html`, `devtools.html` and `extensions.html`.
 Each tile logs a short message when clicked so you can confirm the JavaScript is working.
+Queries entered in the search box open `search.html`, which uses the DuckDuckGo API to display results directly inside OpenB.
 When
 installed via the net installer the entire `data` folder is copied to `/usr/local/share/openb` so the pages work even when you run the browser outside the source tree.
-Use the address bar to enter a URL or a search query.
+Use the address bar to enter a URL or a search query; non-URL text is sent to `search.html` for results.
 The toolbar offers back, forward, reload, stop, home and info buttons as well as **Update**, **DevTools**, **Zoom** and **View Source** controls.
 Additional buttons allow you to toggle JavaScript, clear the cache, capture a screenshot, view downloads, inspect search history and